-- In February 2019 President Rodrigo Duterte signed the Universal Health Care Act, ensuring all Filipinos are guaranteed equitable access to quality and affordable health services and automatically enrolled to the National Health Insurance Program, paving the way towards UHC for the Philippines.
-Evidence-based decision-making in health is a key pillar of UHC, and iDSI is supporting the newly established Center for Review of Health Technologies (STEP), the HTA unit within the Department of Health (DOH), and other stakeholders to develop capacities to generate and use relevant HTA evidence.
+- In February 2019 President Rodrigo Duterte signed the Universal Health Care Act, ensuring all Filipinos are guaranteed equitable access to quality and affordable health services and automatically enrolled to the National Health Insurance Program, paving the way towards universal healthcare for the Philippines.
+Evidence-based decision-making in health is a key pillar of UHC, and iDSI is supporting the newly established HTA Unit, the technical body within the Department of Health (DOH) managing the HTA process and conduct, the HTA Council, the legally mandated appraisal committee, and other stakeholders to develop capacities to generate and use relevant HTA evidence.

 Provided foundational support to the creation of STEP, the national HTA unit

 Comprehensive situational analysis for HTA in the Philippines

 iDSI’s present collaboration with the HTA Technical Secretariat and PPE Unit aims to support the various HTA-related activities currently undertaken in order to strengthen the evidence-informed priority-setting system and decision-making in the Philippines.